Scholarships Are Currently Available!

 - Other Career Pathways

-A Community Health Nurse in the Department of Health and Human Services in the state of Nevada involves providing essential healthcare services to individuals and families in the community, conducting health assessments, and promoting wellness programs.
+A Community Health Nurse in the Department of Human Services in the state of Nevada involves providing essential healthcare services to individuals and families in the community, conducting health assessments, and promoting wellness programs.
 With strong empathy, excellent communication skills, and a deep commitment to public health, community health nurses create a safe and supportive environment for their patients.
 This role plays a vital part in improving community health by addressing health disparities, preventing disease, and promoting healthy lifestyles.

 Salary Range